Mary Hinkson: Leaving the Company

-It was not a single event but a large accumulation of instances that brought on Hinkson leaving the company.
+It was not a single event but a large accumulation of instances that brought about Hinkson leaving the company.
 It began with an 18-month period of Graham sulking, drinking, and miscommunicating.
 Hinkson and Bertram Ross didn't want the company to fall by the wayside, so they took it upon themselves to grow their numbers and pour into their programs.
 They faked “the malady of the seventies where [they] held these auditions and had these young people come in, offered them 100 dollars a week for their services.”
 They hoped to instill in them a sense of hard work and it was rewarding to see some of them do well, although many were not very committed.
 While Graham was away, in and out of the hospital, or secluded, Hinkson and Ross would visit her and talk about everything other than the company.
-Graham never acknowledged the existence of the program to Hinkson's face.
+Graham never acknowledged the existence of the program to Hinkson.

 After they finished the last series of works, Hinkson visited Europe in summer of 1972 and had surgery for her torn meniscus.
 When she returned, Graham wanted to plot the downfall of some of the head figures at the company and bring Hinkson and Turney in on it, which they did not want to do.
 In the meantime, new associate director Ron Protas came out of nowhere and attached himself rather quickly to Graham.

 The next conflict was over the presentation of the Martha Graham Dance Company on a mixed bill.
 This went against what Graham had always done, so she accused Hinkson of trying to send her down the river.
 She removed the company from the event which had repercussions for both them and the City Center.

 As part of the endeavor to widen their reach, the company toured to multiple schools.
 After an error with the earnings records, Graham began pointing fingers.
 No legal accusations were made and it was cleared up, but she did not forget it.